Learn about actual and potential costs

 Find the vendor to meet your needs

 Where can I purchase ?

-There is a medium level of market share concentration in the general office supplies market, with the top four suppliers (Office Depot, Staples, Veritiv and Target) in the market accounting for an estimated 35.0% of total market revenue in 2018.
+There is a medium level of market share concentration in the general office supplies market, with the top two suppliers, Staples and Office Depot, accounting for about 40.0% of market revenue in 2020.
 Market share concentration has been declining over the past three-year period due to rising competition from online...
 Subscribe to learn more.

 Questions to ask potential suppliers